StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

 - How to create a new Arduino Sketch project using the TinyGPSPlus Library
 </br></br>

+## Want more?
+If you have finished with the base lesson, check out the items below.
+<br><br>

+Things to think about, validate, and/or try:
+* What are the units/formats of the module output? 🤔
+* How accurate are the coordinates returned?

+Update the code to do any/all of the following:
+* Add the units to the end/middle of the output 😁
+<br><br>

 ## Troubleshooting
 - If your GPS is not reading out coordinates on the COM port
   - you may have to move outside
   - move close to a window
-  - wait for a satelite(s) to be accquiried
+  - wait for a satellite(s) to be acquired
 - You need to have the TinyGPSPlus library installed in order for the code to work, refer to the video further up this page for more help
-- The GPUs unit should have a solid red light when looking for satalites and start blinking when it connects with a satelite(s)
+- The GPUs unit should have a solid red light when looking for satellites and start blinking when it connects with a satellite(s)
 </br></br>

 ### Need help?